-Apache Spark2 (Zaharia et al. 2016) was founded in 2009 at the University of California, Berkeley.
+Apache Spark [39] was founded in 2009 at the University of California, Berkley.
 Although it shares the same principles as Hadoop, its philosophy differs.
-It uses the abstraction of "Resilient Distributed Dataset" (RDDs), which represent a fault-tolerant correlation of elements, distributed across many compute nodes that can be manipulated in parallel.
-Using them, a wide range of tasks, including SQL, streaming, machine learning, and graph processing, in a unified manner, can be captured.
-Its main advantage over MapReduce paradigm is that we don't have to flush the intermediate data to the disk, just to read them at the reduce stage, since it can perform iterative computations in memory, which can have a positive impact on the performance (Shi et al. 2015).
+It uses the abstraction of "Resilient Distributed Dataset" (RDD's), which represent a faulttolerant correlation of elements, distributed across many compute nodes that can be manipulated in parallel.
+Using them, a wide range of tasks, including SQL, streaming, machine learning and graph processing, in a unified manner, can be captured.
+Its main advantage over MapReduce paradigm is that we don't have to flush the intermediate data to the disk, just to read them at the reduce stage, since it can perform iterative computations in memory, which can have a positive impact on the performance [35].

-The creators of Apache Spark have also founded Databricks that supplies researchers with a web-based platform in which they can store and analyze their data with Spark.
-It offers researchers a mini cluster with 6 Gb of RAM for their analysis, and it also offers cloud storage.
+The creators of Apache Spark have also founded Databricks that supplies researchers with a web based platform in which they can store and analyse their data with Spark.
+It offers researchers a mini cluster with 6 Gb of RAM for their analysis and also cloud storage.
 As programming language, Python (PySpark) was chosen.